nuckypuck/PA-V1/README.md

 # PA-V1
 CS Coursework basic zombie game.

 PA-V1 (Project Affliction) is a game I created in unity using C#.
 As of now the game only contains the basic aspects needed for it to be suitable for the specification but I do have some revisions planned in my own time after completion.
+(The game is a bit of a joke.)

 The Programming Journey is listed below in mostly chronological order.
 Revisions are marked with //.